wp-plugins/dmsguestbook/readme.txt

 = 14.04.14 =
 **After about 7 years and more than 320'000 downloads, DMSGuestbook has reached end of life and will not longer supported by the owner.**<br />
-**Nach über 7 Jahren und mehr als 300'000 Downloads wird die Entwicklung und den Support von DMSGuestbook eingestellt.**
+**Nach über 7 Jahren und mehr als 300'000 Downloads wird die Entwicklung und der Support von DMSGuestbook eingestellt.**

 = 1.17.4 - 15.04.13 =
 * Fixed sending multiple notification mails